Foundry 2023 Residency Programme FAQs

 The residency provides access to our renowned Sage 2 venue for four days and you will be able to use the space for 8 hours per day.
 You can decide how you use the time available, it could be for rehearsing, creating something new, filming, or something else.
 One technician will be provided during your residency for basic support, additional technical requirements would need to be discussed before the residency.

 You will have a main point of contact for anything relating to the residency (Rianne Thompson, Producer) and further advice and assistance will be provided by the Artist Development team at Sage Gateshead.

 This programme is here to support established artists in the North of England who need a professional venue space to practise new material for upcoming tours and performances, and create new work.

 It is for musicians and music creators working in any genre who have at least 4 years’ experience of working as a professional musician, but these do not have to be consecutive e.g. if you worked as a musician for two years, had a two-year break to have children, and then have been active for a further two years, that counts as 4 years.
 The residency is also open to artists/bands/ensembles who have played multiple shows or concerts across the UK, have been profiled/featured in national press, media and received coverage in UK wide blogs; and/or have at least one team member (e.g. a manager, booking agent, record label, publisher, PR/Plugger, and/or lawyer).

 How does the selection process work?

 This is a competitive process and that can’t be avoided.
-We will be selecting based on the information you have sent us and will be looking for artists/groups who will benefit most from having time in a professional venue space.
+We will be selecting based on the information you have sent us and will be looking for artists/groups who will benefit most from having time in a unique venue space.
 We will prioritise artists who meet more than one of the criteria for being an established artist.

 We expect to be running another open call for this programme in the future so if you are not successful this time, there will be other opportunities.